 LastPass’ trustworthiness has come into question with two back-to-back breaches in August and October 2022.
 Competitors Keeper and 1Password both boast similar levels of security without data breaches or being hacked.

-What are the disadvantages of LastPass?
+What are the downsides of LastPass?

 LastPass has encountered more security breaches than we’d like to see from a security provider.
 It also can become glitchy on devices like Apple Watches or with macOS updates.